About Concordia University Chicago

 - U.S. News and World Report ranked Concordia University Chicago as a “Best Regional University” in the Midwest.

-- Concordia is among a select group of colleges named as a College of Distinction for demonstrating excellence in four areas of undergraduate distinction: engaged students, great teaching, vibrant community and successful outcomes.
+- Concordia-Chicago is among a select group of colleges named as a College of Distinction for demonstrating excellence in four areas of undergraduate distinction: engaged students, great teaching, vibrant community and successful outcomes.